Robert Alford: 5 Things About The Falcons Cornerback Who Intercepted Tom Brady

 What a play!
-Robert Alford is the star Falcons player who intercepted Tom Brady’s pass to score a third touchdown for his team at the end of the second quarter during Super Bowl 51!
+Robert Alford is the star Falcons player who intercepted Tom Brady’s pass to score an epic touchdown for his team at the end of the second quarter during Super Bowl 51!
 Now, everyone wants to know everything about the Falcons player, and we’ve got you covered!

 Robert Alford, 28, is the breakout star cornerback on the Atlanta Falcons who made the play of the century when he intercepted Tom Brady’s pass in the second quarter of Super Bowl 51!
-Brady obviously meant to throw a bullet to a Patriots receiver, but Alford quickly intercepted the pass and did a running dance right to the end zone!
-After his fantastic play, everyone wants to know, “Who really is Robert Alford?”
+Brady obviously meant to throw a bullet to Patriots receiver, Danny Amendola, 31, but Alford quickly intercepted the pass for an 82-yard run to the end zone!
+After his fantastic play, where he celebrated his victory with a running dance, everyone wants to know, “Who really is Robert Alford?”
 Well, we’ve got you covered, and you can even relive his insane interception, below!

 1. Robert is a Louisiana native, who played college ball for Southeastern Louisiana University.